syedfaisalilyas/syedfaisalilyas/README.md

 <h1 align="center">👋 FAISAL ILYAS here </h1>
 <h3 align="center">A passionate frontend web developer and designer</h3>
 <p>👋 Hello there!
-I'm [Your Name], a passionate student of Computer Science with a deep love for crafting engaging digital experiences.
+I'm Faisal, a passionate student of Computer Science with a deep love for crafting engaging digital experiences.
 As a Front-End Web Developer and UX/UI Designer, I'm on a mission to bring creativity and functionality together to build remarkable websites and applications.

 🖥️ My journey in the world of technology began with a curiosity-driven exploration of coding languages and design principles.
 Over time, I've honed my skills in creating visually appealing user interfaces and ensuring seamless user experiences.
 Whether it's crafting pixel-perfect designs or writing clean, efficient code, I thrive on the challenges and opportunities that web development and design offer.